– Bertrand Goldberg, 1964

 He spent 15 years in the world of prefabricated structures.
 From 1937 to 1952, Goldberg designed prefabricated houses, a prefabricated freight car, and a prefabricated bathroom.
 The biggest advantage to building a structure and shipping it to a site ready to use was lower cost.
 Imaginative design was not a priority.

-On September 24, 1939, a small neighborhood of five prefabricated five-room model homes designed by Goldberg opened in Lafayette, Indiana, and by the end of the day each had sold for $2,995, the equivalent of $50,913 today.
+On September 24, 1939, a small neighborhood of five prefabricated five-room model homes designed by Goldberg opened in Lafayette, Indiana, and by the end of the day each had sold for $2,995, the equivalent of $67,529 in 2024.

 With the end of World War II, Goldberg turned to urban architectural problems.
 One of those problems was that many houses in the city did not have indoor plumbing.
 He designed a $495 bathroom, complete with bathtub, shower, sink, toilet, and storage, which could be installed in any older home.

-Unicel Prefab Freight Car.
-Bertrand Goldberg Archive.
-When he approached the Pressed Steel Car Company about building the prefab bathroom on a larger scale, it led to Goldberg’s next opportunity.
+When he approached the Pressed Steel Car Company about building the prefabricated bathroom on a larger scale, it led to Goldberg’s next opportunity.
 Company president John Snyder asked Goldberg to design a new freight car built of laminated plywood, replacing steel that was still in short supply after the war.

-Although Goldberg’s Unicel Prefab Freight Car (left) was lighter and less expensive than steel, pressure from the steel industry kept it from catching on.
+Although Goldberg’s Unicel Prefab Freight Car was lighter and less expensive than steel, pressure from the steel industry may have kept it from catching on.

 It did, however, inspire Unishelter, a Unicel with bedrooms, bathrooms, kitchen, windows, and doors that Goldberg thought of as “a large brick that could be arranged in different configurations to serve different purposes.”

-A Unishelter could be shipped out in less than a week and three connected modules cost $7,700, equal to $67,637 today.
-Many were sold to the United States Government for an Army post in Georgia and more were on the way but a severe budget cut closed the Unishelter plant in 1954.
+A Unishelter could be shipped in less than a week, and three connected modules cost $7,700, equal to $91,376 in 2024.
+Many were sold to the U.S. Government for an Army post in Georgia, and more were on the way, but a severe budget cut closed the Unishelter plant in 1954.

-Soon, Goldberg (right, photographed in 1952) would give up on designing single-family homes and focus exclusively on large multi-family housing developments.
+Soon, Goldberg would give up on designing single-family homes and focus exclusively on large multi-family housing developments.

 Drexel Home and Gardens – 64 planned, low-cost houses completed in 1955 – won awards from Progressive Architecture and Architectural Forum magazines.
 After that came a recreation center in Mobile, Alabama, Astor Tower in Chicago, and the West Palm Beach Auditorium in Florida.